philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/TreeSpecConformancePoints.md

 > #NOTE: Client conformance is not part of the scope.
 ### [3.3.1  Comparing strings](https://treecg.github.io/specification/#relationsubclasses)
 #### Conformance point 26  *🟥 Must - The strings MUST then be compared according to case-sensitive unicode ordering.*
 - [ ] Verify that string-based fragmentation use case-sensitive unicode ordering.
-- [ ] Verify that when no language is set in the `tree:path`, strings of all languages are used for comparison.

 #### Conformance point 27 *🟦 Optional - When a `tree:path` is defined, mind that you also may have to check the language of the element using the property `shacl:inLanguage` More languages MAY be set.
 When no language is set, all strings are compared.*
 - [ ] Verify that LDES server supports `shacl:inLanguage`.
 > #Question: What does that imply?
 If you have a language that you only fragment for that language?